peter-manton/flask-ldap3-auth/README.md

-# Flask-LDAP-Auth
+# Flask-LDAP3-Auth

-Flask-LDAP is intended to be a simple Flask extension that allows you to perform authentication against a LDAP server.
+Flask-LDAP3 is intended to be a simple Flask extension that allows you to perform authentication against a LDAP server.

+This version adds support for ldap3 i.e. if you are using python 3 or above - as the original only worked with < version 3.

 The code is quite straight-forward, and can be hacked to implement other auth techniques.